 During the investigation, support will be offered to both the pupil making the allegation and the adult / peer concerned.
-A disciplinary investigation will be carried out only after Police and
+The welfare of a child is paramount, and this will be the prime concern, however employers have a duty of care to their employees and should act in accordance with paragraph 395 of KCSIE 2024.